Game-Master LLMs for Task-Based Role-Play: Supporting the Acquisition of Idiomatic Language in L2 Learning: Results Discussion

 While both cohorts demonstrated substantial improvement, these findings suggest that the immersive, task-based RPG framework was comparatively more effective in enhancing learners' semantic understanding and contextual application of the target phrases.

-Furthermore, a disparity in active language application was observed.
-As detailed in Table~\ref{tab:vocab-frequency}, the experimental (RPG) group utilized the target phrases substantially more often than the control group,
+Consequently, the retention results demonstrate that the RPG framework effectively combats typical memory decay.
+While participants in the control group forgot a portion of what they learned over the following week, the RPG participants retained their immediate learning in both defining and using the target vocabulary.
+This suggests that the engaging nature of the game makes the vocabulary more memorable, leading to durable, long-term comprehension.

-While the control group was explicitly required to use each target phrase (with the AI teacher directly prompting its incorporation in every turn), participants in the game condition were never obliged to do so.
-The Game Master frequently modelled the phrases and occasional pop-up reminders encouraged their use, but incorporation remained entirely optional and had no effect on narrative progression or story outcomes.
-We hypothesize that the immersive, task-based environment of the game provided a compelling context and a functional incentive for this increased application.
-Also, the design, which features the "Practice Words" box as a persistent visual aid, explicitly tracks performance and visually indicates which phrases have been used.
-This scaffolding mechanism likely prompted learners to actively and repeatedly integrate the target vocabulary within the narrative context to satisfy the task-based requirements. \\ In the post-test sentence-creation task, the two most highly engaged participants from RPG group (identified by response length and narrative creativity) spontaneously transferred elements of the game’s fictional world into their examples, incorporating references to the game.
+In the post-test sentence-creation task, the two most highly engaged participants from RPG group (identified by response length and narrative creativity) spontaneously transferred elements of the game’s fictional world into their examples, incorporating references to the game.
 In contrast, the majority of participants across both conditions contextualized the target slang within familiar daily routines, For example P6 said: \\ \begin{quote}

 \textit{"As I'm reaching the deadline, I think there's no time and I need to wing it."} \end{quote} or P8: \begin{quote} \textit{"Every day after work, I take a shower.
 It helps me shake off the stress."} \end{quote}